IBMAppModernization/devops101/Lab2/README.md

-# Toolchain 2 - Develop a Kubernetes Ap with Helm
+# Toolchain 2 - Develop a Kubernetes App with Helm

 TBD